Uncharted Waters: A Guide to the Jones ActBy Jad J. Stepp, In Maritime Law, 0 Comments

 A seaman’s duties can include repetitive motions performed over long periods.
 Nerves degrade and employee risks limiting or losing the use of their feet, legs, hips, and ankles.

-How Does the Jones Act Protect Seamen?
+How Does the Jones Act Protect Seamen in Houston, TX?

 This law allows merchant mariners to seek legal action when they become injured on the job.
 They cannot sue for injuries’ sake; they can only sue due to negligence on the part of their employer.